|Procedures Details||<Prev Next>|

 numbers as follows:

-line are calculated as they are fit, rather than using the strings read
+of line are calculated as they are fit, rather than using

 |correlation value offset||Set the correlation coefficient between the previous observation and the observation at offset from it.
 If offset is omitted, it defaults to -1, which sets the correlation coefficient between the previous two observations.|

 ||Set the effective line number and file name